Clinical-Genomics/housekeeper/README.md

 Remove fastq files from a flowcell:
 `housekeeper delete files --tag fastq --tag H0HKKALXX`

-It'll always ask for confirmation, unless you add -y:
+It'll always ask for confirmation, unless you add --yes:
-`housekeeper delete files --bundle sillyfish -y`
+`housekeeper delete files --bundle sillyfish --yes`

 If you do not provide a --tag or --bundle, essentially deleting everything, the function will not let you do that.